rogerdahl/floating-pointer/README.md

 - If your computer seems to have a mind of its own and keeps scrolling things around the day after you used this function, your are advised to check to see if you forgot to turn the scrolling off :)

 ## Tips

+- When stopping the pointer after a spin, make sure you _hold_, not _tap_.
+A _tap_ will stop the pointer, but will also cause a spurious click at the stopped position.

 - Touches in the `Touch` and `Scroll` areas only have to start in the areas.
 They still register if the touch moves into another area.